l0n3m4n/custom-terminal/README.md

 *   Automated installation of Zsh, curl, and git (if not already present).
 *   Checks for amd64 architecture.
-*   Checks for internet connectivity and home directory writability.
 *   Automated installation of Oh-My-Zsh.
 *   Installs Powerlevel10k theme.
 *   Installs selected Zsh plugins: `zsh-autosuggestions`, `zsh-syntax-highlighting`, `fast-syntax-highlighting`, and `zsh-autocomplete`.